 We witness the spirit of the scientific world-conception penetrating in growing measure the forms of personal and public life, in education, upbringing, architecture, and the shaping of economic and social life according to rational principles.
 The scientific world-conception serves life, and life receives it.
 The task of philosophical work lies in [...] clarification of problems and assertions, not in the propounding of special “philosophical” pronouncements.
 The method of this clarification is that of logical analysis.

 The constructive side of positivistic analysis involved epistemology and philosophy of science.
 The positivists wanted to know exactly how experience justified empirical knowledge.
-Sometimes – the positivists took a variety of positions on that question – the idea was to reduce all scientific statements to those of physics.
+Sometimes – the positivists took various positions on the issue – the idea was to reduce all scientific statements to those of physics.
 (See Reductionism.)
-That effort went under the heading of ‘unified science’.
+That particular effort went under the heading of ‘unified science’.
 So too did an idea that sought to make good on the claim that positivism ‘served life’.
-That idea was that the sciences should collaborate in order to help solve social problems, a project championed by the so-called Left Vienna Circle and, within that, especially by Neurath (who served in a socialist Munich government and, later, was a central figure in Austrian housing movements).
+The idea I have in mind was this: the sciences should collaborate in order to help solve social problems.
+That project was championed by the so-called Left Vienna Circle and, within that, especially by Neurath (who served in a socialist Munich government and, later, was a central figure in Austrian housing movements).
 The positivists had close relations with the Bauhaus movement, which was itself understood by its members as socially progressive (Galison 1990).

 Positivism retained some coherence as a movement or doctrine until the late 1960s, even though the Nazis – with whom the positivists clashed – forced the Circle into exile.
 In fact, that exile helped to spread the positivist creed.
 But, not long after the Second World War, the ascendancy that positivism had acquired in Anglophone philosophy began to diminish.
-It did so partly because of the developments to be considered next.
+It did so partly because of the developments considered by the next section.

 Some accounts group ordinary language philosophy and the philosophy of the later Wittgenstein (and of Wittgenstein’s disciples) together – under the title ‘linguistic philosophy’.
 That grouping can mislead.
 All previous Analytic philosophy was centrally concerned with language.
 In that sense, all previous Analytic philosophy had taken the so-called ‘linguistic turn’ (see Rorty 1992).
 Nevertheless, ordinary language philosophy and the later Wittgenstein do mark a change.
 They twist the linguistic turn away from logical or constructed languages and towards ordinary (that is, vernacular) language, or at least towards natural (non-artificial) language.
 Thereby the new bodies of thought represent a movement away from Russell, the early Wittgenstein, and the positivists (and back, to an extent, towards Moore).
 In short – and as many accounts of the history of Analytic philosophy put it – we have here a shift from ideal language philosophy to ordinary language philosophy.